 An avid reader, Preston Lewis is especially fond of American history from the Civil War to the end of World War II.
 He has an extensive library that reflects his special interest in the Old West, largely because that was the history surrounding him growing up in West Texas, and in the Civil War because of the many fascinating stories that came from that period of the American saga.

 Because of his interest in American history, he especially enjoys writing historical novels where he can dramatize the events of the past or insert a fictional character among the historical figures of the time to see what happens.

-His historical novels include the books in The Memoirs of H.H.
+His historical novels include the four books in The Memoirs of H.H.
 Lomax series.
 Bluster’s Last Stand, the fourth book in the Lomax series, won the 2018 Will Rogers Gold Medallion Award for western humor.
 First Herd to Abilene and North to Alaska received Gold and Silver honors for western humor in the 2021 Will Rogers Medallion Awards.
-Blood of Texas, his historical novel on the Texas Revolution, won a Spur Award from Western Writers of America, and The Lady and Doc Holliday is set in the 1870s Fort Griffin, Texas.
+Blood of Texas, his historical novel on the Texas Revolution, won a Spur Award from Western Writers of America for Best Novel.
+The Lady and Doc Holliday is set in the 1870s Fort Griffin, Texas.
 He is currently researching the first Texas trail drives to Abilene for another Lomax novel.